keeeper85/ITCandidateEvaluator/README.md

 - evaluating a candidate is simple: go through the previously selected stages, ask questions and set a score slider accordingly to the candidate's responses
 - live coding tasks and technical questions are stored in local files and can be easily edited to match the type of the recruitment (e.g. programming language)
 - salary score is a global multiplier which will affect only cost/value ratio of the candidate
-- soft skills score is a global modifier which can give up to bonus 50% (positive or negative) points to the candidate's score
+- soft skills score is a global modifier which can give up to bonus 25% points to the candidate's score
 - candidates can be sorted by their name, date of joining the recruitment, total score and cost/value ratio
 - once a candidate gets evaluated, the interviewer can generate a quick feedback with the results to email this back to the candidate.
 Feedback may look like below: